Kentucky Equal Rights Association: Partial suffrage and running for elective office

 An important strategy undertaken by suffrage activists was to seek partial suffrage on the path to full suffrage for women.
 Kentucky had already pointed the way for this strategy when in 1838 a statewide law passed protecting the right of female taxpaying heads-of-households in rural areas to vote on matters related to the new common school system.
 Eugenia B. Farmer of Kenton County Equal Rights Association alerted the state leaders of the possibility of inserting school suffrage into the new charters for second class cities in Kentucky, specifically in Lexington, Newport and Covington.
 The legislature allowed for this, in 1894, for all women in those three cities to have the right to vote in local school board elections and educational matters.
 By then, women in fifteen other states had successfully lobbied for legislation for partial suffrage (or full suffrage in the case of some Western territories and states).
-Women participated in annual elections from 1895-1901 when a large number of African American women in Lexington registered to vote.
-Only half of the those registrants ended up casting a vote – leading to the election of a Democratic Party ticket that year.
+Women participated in annual elections from 1895 to 1901 when a large number of African American women in Lexington registered to vote.
+Only half of those registrants ended up casting a vote – leading to the election of a Democratic Party ticket that year.
 However, the disproportionality of potential black women voters threatened the racially conservative norm.
 Despite the aggressive petitioning and lobbying by a coalition of white women's groups to keep it, the legislature rescinded the partial suffrage law in Kentucky in January 1902.
 Finally, after much lobbying and petitioning by KERA and other women's clubs, the legislature passed a law in 1912 that gave "qualified" women the right to vote and run for office in the new county school system.
 This law was tested in the courts and stood, allowing for state protection of the right for black and white women citizens to vote.
 Five white women won elections for school superintendent in 1913.